michaeljclark/queue_atomic/README.md

 Multiple producer multiple consumer c++11 atomic queue / ringbuffer

-Solves the ABA problem by packing a monotonically increasing version number into the ring buffer offsets.
+Solves the ABA problem by packing a monotonically increasing version number into the offsets.

 ## Notes